Business Translation: What It Is, and How to Manage It

 If we were to think of a mantra for today’s business environment, it’d probably be some variation of “Go global or go home.”
-Continuously seeking new opportunities to generate revenue and increase market share globally is the name of the game—and that requires a strong international expansion strategy.
+Continuously seeking new opportunities to generate revenue and increase market share globally is the name of the game—and that requires a strong global expansion strategy.

 For companies that are on track for global growth, one of the biggest questions is how to overcome the language barrier to doing business in foreign markets.
 When devising a global strategy, most of them find business translation to be the answer.
 Nevertheless, only a few truly manage to make it support their market expansion.